 • Children under 18 (includes adopted children)

-• Children over 18 who are entirely or largely dependent on the main applicant or spouse who is not married
+• Unmarried children over 18 who are entirely or largely dependent on the main applicant or spouse

 • Children over 18 who are considered a person with a disability